Involving community members in research

 Justify the selection of the study sample and explain why you have included and excluded particular groups who could potentially benefit from outcomes of this research.
 If relevant, outline how the proposal addresses an under-studied group and/or a group with a high burden of illness.

-Outline how individual informed consumers (e.g., trained by Cancer Council NSW or cancer groups such as Cancer Voices NSW, Breast Cancer Action Group NSW, Consumers Health Forum, cancer support groups, etc.) have been involved during the development of the research proposal and the plan for ongoing consumer involvement in the research.
-Explain how this/these consumer(s) are “qualified” to be involved.
+Outline how individual informed People with Lived Experience (e.g., trained by Cancer Council NSW or cancer groups such as Cancer Voices NSW, Breast Cancer Action Group NSW, Consumers Health Forum, cancer support groups, etc.) have been involved during the development of the research proposal and the plan for ongoing involvement in the research.
+Explain how these people with lived experience are “qualified” to be involved.

-Applicants’ responses to these criteria will subsequently be scored by a panel of trained research consumers (the Consumer Review Panel) convened by Cancer Council NSW.
-For the annually-offered Project Grants, to determine the final rankings of grant applications, equal weighting will be given to the NHMRC scientific review score (50%) and the Consumer Review Panel score (50%).
+Applicants’ responses to these criteria will subsequently be scored by a panel of trained People with Lived Experience (the Lived Experience Review Panel) convened by Cancer Council NSW.
+For the annually-offered Project Grants, to determine the final rankings of grant applications, equal weighting will be given to the NHMRC scientific review score (50%) and the Lived Experience Review Panel score (50%).

 Sufficient detail must be provided in plain English.
-The Consumer Review Form must be completed in a manner which can be read as a stand-alone document and without reference to information provided in the separate, scientific application.
+The Lived Experience Review Form must be completed in a manner which can be read as a stand-alone document and without reference to information provided in the separate, scientific application.
 Please assist us by providing information without using researchers’ names or institutions.
-The Consumer Review Panel reviews de-identified applications.
+The Lived Experience Review Panel reviews de-identified applications.

-It is important for applicants to detail who is to be involved, how they are competent to be involved (for example, what research-specific training have they undertaken), and show there has been genuine consideration and planning for consumer involvement as an integral part of the research project.
+It is important for applicants to detail who is to be involved, how they are competent to be involved (for example, what research-specific training have they undertaken), and show there has been genuine consideration and planning for lived experience involvement as an integral part of the research project.

-To ensure that they genuinely appreciate who constitutes a consumer and what constitutes legitimate consumer involvement, applicants are strongly advised to refer to guideline documents outlining frameworks for consumer participation in research, including those produced by:
+To ensure that they genuinely appreciate who constitutes a person with lived experience and what constitutes legitimate involvement, applicants are strongly advised to refer to guideline documents outlining frameworks for lived experience (consumer) participation in research, including those produced by:

-The website involvingpeopleinresearch.org.au also contains a wealth of extremely useful information for researchers about how to facilitate meaningful consumer involvement.
+The website involvingpeopleinresearch.org.au also contains a wealth of extremely useful information for researchers about how to facilitate meaningful lived experience involvement.

 Read more – assessment criteria, scoring and examples of responses.

-In order for consumers to be considered suitably qualified to provide informed input into the project they must have completed any of the following:
+In order for individuals to be considered suitably qualified to provide informed input into the project they must have completed any of the following:

-• Attended Cancer Council NSW’s annual Consumers in Research training, or
+• Attended Cancer Council NSW’s annual Lived Experience in Research training, or

-• Completed in-house training (e.g., within a consumer advisory group, panel, network, or research institute) that covers topics such as cancer epidemiology; research types, methods and cycle; and grants and ethics applications, or
+• Completed in-house training (e.g., within a Lived Experience/Consumer advisory group, panel, network, or research institute) that covers topics such as cancer epidemiology; research types, methods and cycle; and grants and ethics applications, or

-• Attended a consumer training program offered by an organisation other than Cancer Council NSW (e.g. Cancer Australia), or
+• Attended a Lived Experience/Consumer training program offered by an organisation other than Cancer Council NSW (e.g. Cancer Australia), or

-• Worked in the capacity of a consumer in research advisor for ≥3 years, either as a member of an advisory/steering/consumer committee, or as an advisor to individual researchers, or
+• Worked in the capacity of a lived experience in research advisor for ≥3 years, either as a member of an advisory/steering/consumer committee, or as an advisor to individual researchers, or

-• Completed the Consumers in Research training course which has two elements: the modules in the online Consumers in Research training course (hosted by Cancer Council Australia), and attended a face-to-face or Zoom workshop (either in-house or through an organisation such as Cancer Council NSW).
+• Completed the Lived Experience/Consumer in Research training course which has two elements: the modules in the online Consumers in Research training course (hosted by Cancer Council Australia), and attended a face-to-face or Zoom workshop (either in-house or through an organisation such as Cancer Council NSW).

-How are consumers trained at Cancer Council NSW?
+How are people with lived experience trained at Cancer Council NSW?

-The Cancer Council NSW ‘Consumers in Research’ training covers cancer research fundamentals, research methods, ethics and governance, and the role of consumers in research projects.
-Training is delivered via an online course (prerequisite) and a half-day face-to-face workshop which equips consumers to work with researchers in a consumer advisor role.
-If you currently have consumers involved in your research, or the research your institution conducts, that have not undertaken training, you may suggest that they complete the online consumer training course and register to attend the next workshop – date for 2022 to be advised.
+The Cancer Council NSW ‘Lived Experience in Research’ training covers cancer research fundamentals, research methods, ethics and governance, and the role of people with lived experience in research projects.
+Training is delivered via an online course (prerequisite) and a half-day workshop which equips individuals to work with researchers in a lived experience advisor role.
+If you currently have people with lived experience involved in your research, or the research your institution conducts, that have not undertaken training, you may suggest that they complete the online lived experience training course and register to attend the next workshop.

-To be involved in assessing applications for Cancer Council funding, trained experienced consumers attend specific training to be eligible to sit on a Consumer Review Panel.
+To be involved in assessing applications for Cancer Council funding, trained experienced people with lived experience attend specific training to be eligible to sit on a Lived Experience Review Panel.

-Researchers across Australia can find consumer representatives by contacting the following organisations, which offer a free service to connect researchers with consumers:
+Researchers across Australia can find people with lived experience representatives by contacting the following organisations, which offer a free service to connect researchers with individuals:

-In Western Australia, the Consumer and Community Health Research Network offers support, training and advice to help researchers involve consumers and the community in their work.
-Find out more at www.involvingpeopleinresearch.org.au or contact them at ipir@telethonkids.org.au
+In Western Australia, the Consumer and Community Health Research Network offers support, training and advice to help researchers involve people with lived experience (consumers) and the community in their work.
+Find out more at www.involvingpeopleinresearch.org.au or contact them at [email protected]

 FAQs

-Will I jeopardise my chance of being funded by Cancer Council NSW if I do not adequately address the consumer review criteria?
+Will I jeopardise my chance of being funded by Cancer Council NSW if I do not adequately address the lived experience review criteria?

 Yes.
-Funding decisions are based on both scientific peer reviewer ratings and the Cancer Council NSW Consumer Review processes.
-A high score in the scientific peer review and a low consumer review score will lower the overall ranked position.
+Funding decisions are based on both scientific peer reviewer ratings and the Cancer Council NSW Lived Experience Review processes.
+A high score in the scientific peer review and a low Lived Experience review score will lower the overall ranked position.

 What if the research involves complex processes and terminologies?

 It is in researchers’ best interest to explain complex processes or names in simple ways, for example, ‘the cell protein’ rather than the full scientific name, code or classification for the protein.
-Consumers need to get a sense of the wider implications and societal benefits of the research, rather than knowing the complex names or systems of particular molecular or other structures.
+People with lived Experience need to get a sense of the wider implications and societal benefits of the research, rather than knowing the complex names or systems of particular molecular or other structures.

 What if the funding application is for a small part of a larger research project?